Masako Ikeda

-Masako Ikeda (池田 昌子, Ikeda Masako) is a Japanese actress, voice actress and narrator from Tokyo, Japan.
-She is most known for the roles of Reika "Madame Butterfly" Ryuuzaki in Aim for the Ace!, Nodoka Saotome in Ranma ½, Maetel in Galaxy Express 999, Michiko in Harmagedon, and for being the Japanese voice-over actress of Audrey Hepburn.
+Masako Ikeda (池田 昌子, Ikeda Masako) was a Japanese actress, voice actress and narrator from Tokyo.
+She is most known for the roles of Reika "Madame Butterfly" Ryuuzaki in Aim for the Ace!, Nodoka Saotome in Ranma ½, Maetel in Galaxy Express 999, Michiko Azuma in Harmagedon, and for being the Japanese voice-over actress of Audrey Hepburn.

+Ikeda died from an intracerebral hemorrhage on March 3, 2026, at the age of 87.